viam-modules/viam-camera-realsense/README.md

 canon -arch arm64 make appimage
 ```

 This will use the Docker container to compile a binary for the `aarch64` architecture.
+If you want to compile for `x86_64`/`amd64` architecture, change `arm64` to `amd64` in the above commands.
 The AppImage will be put in the `packaging/appimages/deploy` directory.

 If you would like to try to gather all of the dependencies yourself and not use Docker, you will need: